alexanderfefelov/nav-add-ons/snmp/README.md

 | DGS-3420-28SC       |      |        |      |              |      |
 | DXS-1210-12SC       |      |        |      |              |      |

-Legend:

-- `Yes` - implemented
-- `N/A` - implemented but not available on this device
-- empty cell - work in progress

 ### MikroTik

 All health sensors as of version 20191210 of MIKROTIK-MIB are implemented.